GrrrDog/TLS-Redirection/README.md

 - Default virtual host value can be set blank at the web server level;
 - Group resources (shared certificate) by the level of security;
   - Locate web servers with user content in a separate domain (not in a subdomain) and a separate certificate.
+- Hardening (like HSTS, SRI, Content sniffing) can prevent or limit some types of attacks